CCharli/CCharli/README.md

 - 👋 Hi, I’m @CCharli!

-- 👀 I’m interested in Web Dev, Psychology, and Digital Art.
+- 👀 I’m interested in where Psychology intersects Technology.

 - 🌱 I’m currently learning JavaScript, CSS, and HTML.

-- 💞️ I’m looking to collaborate on any project.
+- 💞️ I’m looking to collaborate on projects as a User Researcher.

 - 📫 How to reach me: Instagram - @not.that.charli | Email - huetercharlotte@gmail.com | https://chxrli.format.com